Risks of Complication at Every Stage of Pregnancy

 Weeks 8 through 12

-It is very important that during this time period, to prevent neural tube defects, the mother maintain a healthy diet with sufficient amounts of folic acid.
+It is very important that during this time to prevent neural tube defects that the mother maintains a healthy diet with sufficient amounts of folic acid.
 The risk of having a miscarriage is highest during the first trimester, and those risks can be minimized by taking prenatal vitamins and avoiding smoking, alcohol, and drugs, including some prescription drugs.
 Physicians also recommend dietary changes including cutting caffeine, deli meats, and shellfish out of the diet to reduce the chances of a miscarriage.
 Additionally, smoking and the consumption of drugs and alcohol can cause serious pregnancy complications and birth defects and should be stopped during the pregnancy.

 Other complications in the first trimester to be aware of include bleeding, hyperemesis gravidarum which is excessive vomiting, spontaneous abortions/miscarriages, ectopic pregnancies, and molar pregnancies.
 Each is briefly described below.